joepardue/Picow_LEDs_wifi/README.md

 I'm writing an article for this code.
 I uploaded it here as: 12/6/24 Raspberry Pi Pico W Wifi a Word .docx file.
 This is actually a living document in Google Docs, but I don't know yet how to link that here.
 Later maybe?
+I recommend starting with the code dated 120624 since that is the simplest way to start.
+The more complex code works but there were many problems at first and may well still have some.